Lightning-Universe/HackerNews_app/README.md

 ### Design

-The current design runs batch predictions on users who favorited at least one story.
+The current design runs a single batch prediction once against all users who favorited at least one story.
 We plan to introduce model training within the HackerNews app in the future, for now we're using the [PyTorch Lightning App](https://lightning.ai/app/AU3WoWwdAP-Train%20%26%20Deploy%20PyTorch%20Lightning) to train models prior to loading their predictions into BigQuery: